Fall Money Tips: 39 Clever Ways to Save Big Now

 You know what stinks?
 Buying something, then seeing it advertised for a lower price somewhere else.

-Luckily, there’s an app for that to save you money in fall (or any time).
+Luckily, there’s an app you can use to save money in fall (or any time).
 Paribus helps you get refunds for things you buy online if you find them cheaper elsewhere.

 Credit cards can help you save money if you’re earning cashback on purchases.
 But they can land you in debt if you don’t have a plan for paying it off.

-If you need a recommendation for a credit card, check out Credit Karma.
+If you need a recommendation for a credit card, check out Credit Sesame.

 This is the site I use to monitor my credit for free and they also offer personalized suggestions for credit cards based on your credit profile.